Gucci Logo Meaning – History of Gucci Emblem

 Gucci logo – Expansion and family feud

-In the subsequent years, Guccio opened Gucci stores in Milan and Rome but always resisted overseas expansion.
-He actively resisted Aldo’s attempts to open a store in the US, although the son managed to start one in Manhattan, New York City in 1953, just weeks before the elder Gucci passed away.
+In the following years, Guccio established Gucci stores in Milan and Rome but consistently resisted the idea of expanding overseas.
+He actively opposed Aldo’s efforts to open a store in the United States.
+However, despite his resistance, Aldo succeeded in launching a store in Manhattan, New York City in 1953, just a few weeks before Guccio himself passed away.

-From 50’s to the early 80’s, Aldo steered the company towards further expansion in foreign markets and introduced new product lines such as shoes, watches, perfume, and even lower-priced canvas products.
-This brand’s shedding of its exclusivity became one of the most contentious issues when the third generation of the family became shareholders.
+From the 1950s to the early 1980s, Aldo guided the company toward significant expansion in international markets and introduced a range of new product lines, including shoes, watches, perfumes, and more affordable canvas products.
+The decision to move away from exclusivity by the brand became a highly debated issue when the third generation of the family became shareholders.

 Gucci Logo Emblem